cybertraining-dsc/su21-reu-378/project/index.md

 The dataset used for this project was obtained from Kaggle[^7].
 This dataset contained approximately 1500 facial images of children with Autism that were obtained from websites and Facebook pages associated with Autism.
 The facial images of non-autistic children were randomly downloaded from online.
 The pictures obtained were not of the best quality or consistency with respect to the facial alignment.
 Therefore, the author developed a python program to automatically crop the images to include only the extent possible for a facial image.
 These images consist of male and female children that are of different races and range from around ages two to fourteen.

 This project uses version 12 of this dataset, which is the latest version.
 The dataset consists of three directories labled test, train, and valid, along with a CSV file.
 The training set is labeled as train, and consists of 'Autistic' and 'Non-Autistic' subdirectories.
 These subdirectories contain 1269 images of autistic and 1269 images of non-autistic children respectively.
 The validation set located in the valid directory are separated into 'Autistic' and 'Non-autistic' subdirectories.
 These subdirectories also contain 100 images of autistic and 100 images of non-autistic children respectively.
 The testing set located in the test directory is divided into 100 images of autistic children and 100 images of non-autistic children.
 All of the images provided in this dataset are in 224 X 224 X 3, jpg format.
+Table 1 provides a summary of the content in the dataset.

 **Table 1:** Summary Table of Dataset.